Iron–sulfur protein: 3Fe–4S clusters

 Proteins are also known to contain [Fe3S4] centres, which feature one iron less than the more common [Fe4S4] cores.
 Three sulfide ions bridge two iron ions each, while the fourth sulfide bridges three iron ions.
 Their formal oxidation states may vary from [Fe3S4]+ (all-Fe3+ form) to [Fe3S4]2− (all-Fe2+ form).
 In a number of iron–sulfur proteins, the [Fe4S4] cluster can be reversibly converted by oxidation and loss of one iron ion to a [Fe3S4] cluster.
 E.g., the inactive form of aconitase possesses an [Fe3S4] and is activated by addition of Fe2+ and reductant.

 Other Fe–S clusters

+Examples include the active sites of a number of enzymes: